hua-hin-studios/WHMCS-KSHER/README.md

 ---

-Sign up at [Ksher](https://Ksher.com), and they'll send you the API details that you need
+Sign up at [Ksher](https://Ksher.com), and they'll send you the APP ID and Private key (.pem) file that you require

+1. Download and Extract the ksher.zip file to the /modules/gateways/ directory
+2. Upload your Private Key (.pem) file to the /modules/gateways/ksher/ directory
+3. Login to your WHMCS admin panel and go to Payment Gateways
+4. Activate the Ksher Payments Gateway and make sure "Show on Order Form" is enabled
-1. Fill in your Merchant ID
+5. Fill in your APP Merchant ID
-2. Fill in your Secure Hash Secret Code
-3. Fill in your Merchant LoginID
-4. Fill in your Merchant Password
+6. Fill in your Private Key path (check with your webhosting provider if you don't know your path)
+8. Select the payment options of your choose, best is to leave on default
-5. SAVE CHANGES
+9. SAVE CHANGES

 ---